Tag: soup

 My mom came down and spent the week with us recently.
 She is 93 years old and still lives in San Francisco in the same house I grew up in.
 Her memory has faltered and her cognitive skills have diminished but she soldiers on.
 I am thankful that she is still with us and grateful for the moments we have together.
 It is now our turn to take care of her, everything comes full circle.

 When she visits we talk about family.
 She remembers snippets of when she was younger, she laughs at my exasperation with my kids.
-She doesn’t do much cooking anymore but she does like to make wontons for the kids when she visits.
-When I was in college she would make trays of wontons, freeze and pack them ready for me to take back to Berkeley after a weekend visit.
-When the kids were small, during her babysitting stints, she would make wontons for them.
+She doesn’t cook much anymore but she likes to make wontons for the kids when she visits.
+When I was in college she would make trays of wontons, freeze and pack them, ready for me to take back to Berkeley after a weekend visit.
+When the kids were small she would make wontons for them during her babysitting stints,

-We head to the Asian market to shop for freshwater chestnuts (no canned stuff for her), pork (not pre-ground too mushy), mushrooms, wrappers, and shrimp (raw & unpeeled).
-At home she insists on making the filling as she has for so many years, chopping the pork and shrimp by hand and incorporating the seasonings with her Chinese cleaver.
+We head to the Asian market to shop for freshwater chestnuts (no canned stuff for her), pork (not pre-ground, too mushy), mushrooms, wrappers, and shrimp (raw & unpeeled).
+Back at home, she insists on making the filling as she has for so many years, chopping the pork and shrimp by hand and incorporating the seasonings with her Chinese cleaver.
 We reserve some of the filling for mini stuffed omelets called Gai Dan Kok (kid favorite) and then we sit, talk, and fold won tons.
-We fill as many trays as we have wrappers or filling, and store them in the freezer.
+We fill as many trays as we have of wrappers or filling, and store them in the freezer.
 When the kids come home she will boil up a batch or fry egg dumplings for them.
 These are the moments I will treasure.

 DSC03240

 Mom makes classic pork and shrimp filling for her wontons.
-It is my go-to filling for not just wontons but the egg dumplings, and steamed stuffed squash.
+It is my go-to filling for not just wontons but for egg dumplings and steamed stuffed squash.
 It’s delicious.
-The shrimp can be chopped with the pork and blended with the pork or cut the shrimp into 1/2 inch pieces and place one piece in each wonton as shown in the video below.
+The shrimp can be chopped with the pork and blended with it or cut into 1/2 inch pieces and a couple of pieces placed in each wonton as shown in the video below.
 Soaking the shrimp in potassium carbonate firms up the shrimp giving the wonton a nice bite.
 You could probably forego this step.
-I added 1 tsp Ponzu (or you could use soy sauce and a squeeze of lemon) and 1/2 tsp sesame seed oil to the shrimp for additional flavor.
+I added 1 tsp Ponzu (or you could use soy sauce and a squeeze of lemon) and 1/2 tsp sesame seed oil to the shrimp for flavor.

 The Fried Way